Brand protection

-Brand protection is the process and set of actions that a right holder undertakes to prevent third parties from using its intellectual property without permission, as this may cause loss of revenue and, usually more importantly, destroys brand equity, reputation and trust.
+Brand protection is the process and set of actions that a right holder undertakes to prevent third parties from using its intellectual property without permission or impersonating the brand for fraudulent purposes.
+These actions address activities that cause loss of revenue and, usually more importantly, destroys brand equity, reputation and trust.
 Brand protection seeks primarily to ensure that trademarks, patents, and copyrights are respected, though other intellectual property rights such as industrial design rights or trade dress can be involved.
+While centered on trademarks and patents, modern brand protection also defends against digital deception, such as brand impersonation and phishing attacks.
 Counterfeiting is the umbrella term to designate infringements to intellectual property, with the exception of the term piracy which is sometimes (colloquially) used to refer to copyright infringement.

 A more narrow definition of brand protection which focuses on trademark infringement, is sometimes used.
 Counterfeiting of physical goods that involves trademark infringement is indeed one of the predominant forms of intellectual property infringement.
 However, both copyright and patent infringement are possible without an associated trademark infringement, and both may result in loss of revenue and of brand equity.
 Eliminating diversion, gray market, or product theft and resale, are generally considered as well as part of a brand protection strategy, even though an intellectual property may not be necessarily infringed.